blog-banner

 1. integrations with popular cloud applications like GDrive, Slack, GitHub, Jira, Confluence

-2. a cloud-agnostic platform that uses AI/machine learning to identify sensitive data
+2. a cloud-agnostic platform that uses AI/machine learning to identify sensitive data.

 The Nightfall Developer Platform is a set of APIs that allow you to build data protection features into any app and protect customer data across its lifecycle, starting at ingestion.

-Many of their customers are generating terabytes of data and metadata, and those scan request volumes can fluctuate suddenly depending on their business operations (customers have the ability to upload any amount of data at any time and request scans).
+Many of their customers are generating terabytes of data, and those scan request volumes can fluctuate suddenly depending on their business operations (customers have the ability to upload any amount of data at any time and request scans).
 Given this need for tremendous scale while still ensuring an ideal customer experience, they turned to CockroachDB as a backend for their API gateway and interactive analytics dashboard.

 In this presentation from our first-ever customer conference Nightfall took the stage to describe all their various CockroachDB use cases:

 They were running Cassandra, Postgres, RocksDB, and TimescaleDB for a couple different use cases.
 And this all worked well until their customer base started to grow.
 Not only was managing several different databases an inefficient use of time, but they needed a solution that could scale horizontally to accommodate more customers.
+They also wanted to consolidate their databases down to one and have a single source of truth for all of their data.

 Around the same time, they started hiring more engineers to help support business growth now that they had found product-market-fit.
 They decided to migrate from Docker on EC2 to Kubernetes.
 Given the distributed nature of Kubernetes, they now had the ability to operate applications at scale.